Video shows coyote attack toddler in broad daylight

 “For a second, he [Ariel] just turned inside the car and he just heard her screaming and he didn’t see the coyote, he thought she fell,” explained the girl’s mother, Shira.
 “So he ran over and he saw the coyote.”

-The coyote appeared unfazed as it lingered for a few moments before Ariel is seen throwing a rock at the animal.
+The coyote appeared unfazed as it lingered for a few moments before Ariel was seen throwing a rock at the animal.

 “She has a lot of scratches on her left leg and one of them is really deep,” Shira said of her daughter’s injuries.
 “We had to go to the ER.
 We had to get her rabies shots.
 The coyote just kind of dragged her so her face is also a little bit bruised.”